 Visitors are welcome to enter and exit the building as they need during the day and will only be screened once per day.

-Beginning on June 9, most patients and visitors should enter through the East Main Entrance.
-Only patients needing emergency care and laboring women (and their one visitor) will continue to enter through the Emergency Department after June 9.
+Most patients and visitors should enter through the East Main Entrance.
+Only patients needing emergency care and laboring women (and their one visitor) will continue to enter through the Emergency Department.

 We know how important family and friends are to the healing process.
 We are so thankful we are able to take this step in making our visitation less restrictive.
 Thank you for your continued understanding and patience as we adapt our policies to best protect our patients, teams and community.
 If you have any questions about visitation, please reach out to a member of your care team.